SharePoint/sp-dev-docs/docs/transform/modernize-connect-to-office365-group.md

 - Analyze
 - Modernize

-### Step 1: Learn what groupify does to your site
+### Step 1: Learn what group connection does to your site

-Getting familiar with what **groupify** does to your site is important, and therefore we recommend that you do a manual **groupify** for some test sites by using the user interface option.
+Getting familiar with what **group connection** does to your site is important, and therefore we recommend that you do a manual **group connection** for some test sites by using the user interface option.
 An important aspect to evaluate is whether you want to keep the newly created modern home page.
 As part of the modernization script, you'll be able to create a tailored home page, but if the default one serves your needs, that's the preferred option.

 ### Step 2: Analyze your site environment

-The user interface option shown in the previous section is not suitable if you want to **groupify** hundreds of site collections.
+The user interface option shown in the previous section is not suitable if you want to **group connect** hundreds of site collections.
 At that point, using an API to programmatically do this makes a lot of sense.
-But before doing that, it's best to verify which sites are ready to be **groupified**, because not all sites are suitable for this.
+But before doing that, it's best to verify which sites are ready to be **group connected**, because not all sites are suitable for this.

-To help you understand which sites are ready to be **groupified**, you can use the [SharePoint Modernization Scanner](https://github.com/SharePoint/PnP-Tools/tree/master/Solutions/SharePoint.Modernization) to analyze your environment.
+To help you understand which sites are ready to be **group connected**, you can use the [SharePoint Modernization Scanner](https://github.com/SharePoint/PnP-Tools/tree/master/Solutions/SharePoint.Modernization) to analyze your environment.
 This link contains all the details needed to use the scanner and information about what gets output by the scanner.

-Following are the key items to verify before you **groupify** a site:
+Following are the key items to verify before you **group connect** a site:

-#### Check for groupify blockers
+#### Check for group connection blockers

-Certain configurations on a site can prevent it from successfully being **groupified**:
+Certain configurations on a site can prevent it from successfully being **group connected**:

-- `IncompatibleWebTemplate` - Site is based on a web template that's not supported by **groupify**.
+- `IncompatibleWebTemplate` - Site is based on a web template that's not supported by **group connection**.
 - `PublishingFeatureEnabled` - Site has publishing features enabled.
 - `SiteHasOffice365Group` - Site was already connected to an Office 365 Group.

-In the scanner, sites with **groupify** blockers have the column `ReadyForGroupify` set to `False`.
+In the scanner, sites with **group connection** blockers have the column `ReadyForGroupify` set to `False`.

-#### Check for groupify warnings
+#### Check for group connection warnings

 Sites can have other configurations that are not optimal when that site gets **groupified**.
-In the scanner, these are flagged as warnings because they're not necessarily causing issues after **groupifying**, but you should be aware of them, and if needed take corrective steps before or after **groupifying** the site.
+In the scanner, these are flagged as warnings because they're not necessarily causing issues after **group connection**, but you should be aware of them, and if needed take corrective steps before or after **group connected** the site.

 In the scanner, you can see the warnings in the column `GroupifyWarnings`, but depending on the warning, more details can be found in the columns `PermissionWarnings` and `ModernUIWarnings`.
 Before spending time on a site, it's wise to evaluate whether the site is still business-relevant; to help you with that decision, the report contains columns showing the recent and lifetime views and unique users for a site collection.

-Following are the possible **groupify** warnings:
+Following are the possible **group connection** warnings:

-- `ModernUIIssues` - The default **groupify** process gives your site a new modern home page.
-However, if your site is blocking modern UI or has customizations that are not compatible, you might want to first ensure that the site is ready for modern UI before **groupifying** it.
+- `ModernUIIssues` - The default **group connection** process gives your site a new modern home page.
+However, if your site is blocking modern UI or has customizations that are not compatible, you might want to first ensure that the site is ready for modern UI before **group connecting** it.
 The details of which modern UI issues were found by the scanner can be found in the column `ModernUIWarnings`
-- `ADGroupWillNotBeExpanded` - When you **groupify** via the user interface, you have an option to define the Office 365 Group's owners and members; when you bulk **groupify**, the sample script explained later does the same.
+- `ADGroupWillNotBeExpanded` - When you **gourp connect** via the user interface, you have an option to define the Office 365 Group's owners and members; when you bulk **group connect**, the sample script explained later does the same.
 However, because an Office 365 Group can only contain persons as Owners or Members, this means that if today you granted access to your SharePoint site by using an Azure Active Directory (Azure AD) security group, you can't add that Azure AD security group as an Office 365 Group owner or member.
-If you want to only rely on the permissions defined on the Office 365 Group, you must add all individual Azure AD group members as part of the **groupify** process, but having identical access defined on both the SharePoint site and the Office 365 Group is not needed, making this not a blocking issue.
+If you want to only rely on the permissions defined on the Office 365 Group, you must add all individual Azure AD group members as part of the **group connection** process, but having identical access defined on both the SharePoint site and the Office 365 Group is not needed, making this not a blocking issue.
-- `SiteHasSubSites` - In the modern team and communication sites, the use of subsites is de-emphasized; you can **groupify** a site collection with subsites, although the scanner raises this as a warning for awareness.
+- `SiteHasSubSites` - In the modern team and communication sites, the use of subsites is de-emphasized; you can **group connect** a site collection with subsites, although the scanner raises this as a warning for awareness.
-- `DefaultHomePageImpacted` - Because **groupify** by default creates and sets a new home page for the site, this might impact your site's functionality if the site was based on a web template different from the classic team site template.
+- `DefaultHomePageImpacted` - Because **group connection** by default creates and sets a new home page for the site, this might impact your site's functionality if the site was based on a web template different from the classic team site template.
 You might have a tailored home page and want to create a new tailored, modern home page (see later in this article), which makes this a non-issue, but it's important to verify this.

 If you see a `ModernUIIssues` warning, you can get a better understanding of the issues via the `ModernUIWarnings` column:

-- `ModernPageFeatureDisabled` - Because the site gets a modern home page after **groupifying**, it's important that the modern homepage feature is enabled.
+- `ModernPageFeatureDisabled` - Because the site gets a modern home page after **group connection** creation, it's important that the modern homepage feature is enabled.
-- `ModernListsBlockedAtSiteLevel` and `ModernListsBlockedAtWebLevel` - Preventing the modern user interface for lists and libraries is not blocking **groupify**, but because **groupify** is typically part of a site modernization, it makes no sense to prevent lists and libraries to use the modern user interface on an Office 365 Group-connected site.
+- `ModernListsBlockedAtSiteLevel` and `ModernListsBlockedAtWebLevel` - Preventing the modern user interface for lists and libraries is not blocking **group connection**, but because **group connection** is typically part of a site modernization, it makes no sense to prevent lists and libraries to use the modern user interface on an Office 365 Group-connected site.
 - `MasterPageUsed` and `AlternateCSSUsed` - Custom master pages or alternate CSS is not used on modern pages.
 If your site depends on these, you might want to verify that, because your custom master pages and CSS will not work on the modern home page that the site gets.
 - `UserCustomActionUsed` - Using user custom actions that embed JavaScript is common for customizing sites, but this does not work for modern pages.
 If you have user custom actions, you can build alternatives by using SharePoint Framework Extensions and install those to your site (see later in this article).
 - `PublishingFeatureEnabled` - The publishing features are not compatible with the modern page feature, which is a requirement due to the modern home page being set.